Be fearful when others are greedy and greedy when others are fearful ~ Warren Buffett, The Oracle of Omaha.

 Should I invest in Olectra?

 You can see that there are multiple industry tailwinds.
 Demand for e-buses are increasing.
 Olectra already has a robust order pipeline and sticky customers in the form of state transport authorities.
-Olectra is investing in a greenfield plant which would have a manufacturing capacity of 5000 units/year [scalable to 10,000 units/year if required]

-However, there are a few things that you should be aware of before you invest in Olectra:
+However, there are a few things that you should be aware of before you invest in Olectra.

 Negative Cash Flows: Olectra made a net profit of INR 67 crore (approx) for FY23 — however the net cash flow from operations were negative.
 This signifies that the company is not quick in realization of its receivables and is not the most efficient in managing its working capital.
 However since the receivables are mostly from state transport undertakings (STUs), the chances of default on such receivables are very low.